News Flash:

 MEET NEW FRIENDS IN HIGH PLACES

-Website last updated 20th March 2024
+Website last updated 20th January 2026

+This website is best viewed on a PC or laptop.
 These pages are regularly updated, so drop in any time and thank you for taking the time to view the website.
 It's your website, your news and views are always welcome.
 If you'd like to contribute, please do not hesitate to contact us at the E-mail address below:

 (1989 to Date)